kauax-vinicius-dev/Grokking-Algorithms-by-Aditya-Y./README.md

-# Entendendo-Algoritmos-Aditya-Y.
+# Grokking Algorithms’ by Aditya Y.
-Repositório destinado à documentação e implementação dos algoritmos estudados no livro "Entendendo Algoritmos" de Aditya Y. Bhargava.
+This repository was created to store and organize the algorithms studied from the book ‘Grokking Algorithms’ by Aditya Y. Bhargava.